ImperialCollegeLondon/pyrealm/docs/source/users/pmodel/pmodel_details/worked_examples.md

 The {class}`~pyrealm.pmodel.pmodel_environment.PModelEnvironment` also accepts estimates of the fraction of absorbed photosynthetically active radiation ($f_{APAR}$, `fapar`, unitless) and the photosynthetic photon flux density (PPFD,`ppfd`, µmol m-2 s-1).
-Together these are used to calculate the asorbed irradiance, which is used to scale up the estimated light use efficiency to estimate the actual productivity of the model.
+Together these are used to calculate the absorbed irradiance, which is used to scale up the estimated light use efficiency to estimate the actual productivity of the model.
 Here we are using: